MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 ## Requirements for using Microsoft 365 Apps health
 - Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 1908 or later
-- A version of Windows 11 or Windows 10 that is supported by Microsoft 365 Apps for enterprise or by Microsoft 365 Apps for business
+- A version of Windows 11 or Windows 10 supported by Microsoft 365 Apps
 - Microsoft 365 (or Office 365) for Business Standard, Business Premium, A3, A5, E3, or E5 subscription plan

 > [!IMPORTANT]